shareholdergame/shareholdergame-ui-old/README.md

-# ShareholderGame user interface
+# Shareholder Game UI

-This is a new UI interface for a Stockholder game that can
+This is a new UI interface for a Shareholder game that can be seen at http://shareholdergame.com/

 # Lincese
 This project is licensed under [MIT](/LICENSE) license